code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs/mathRound.md

 [short_description]

-Rounds x to the nearest integer.
+Rounds a number to the nearest integer.

 [/short_description]